ivycat/posts-in-page/posts-in-page/readme.txt

 2. Embed shortcodes directly in your template using `do_shortcode`.

 == Changelog ==

+= 1.2.2 =
+* Added pagination, tweaked to turn off by default.

 = 1.2.1 =
 * Added code to allow ignoring, or showing of sticky posts.
 By default, sticky posts are ignored, but can be re-enabled using the shortcode `[ic_add_posts ignore_sticky_posts='no']`.